 Disqus has its own vocabulary that we use to describe our different tools and features.
-Here's a list of a few of our need-to-know terms and definitions for Engage and Reveal.
+Here's a list of a few of our need-to-know terms and definitions.

 API - The API enables developers to communicate with Disqus data from within their own applications.
 Our documentation provides further explanation on how to use our API, specifically.
 You can find more information on APIs, in general, on Wikipedia and Quora.